What is the TablePi?

 I have lost or broken some of the components of machine, what can I do?

 There are a few options available, all depending on the level of service agreement you have with us and if you have a one off or a rental machine.
 In the first instance you can contact us here.
 If you have a service agreement or the machine is still under warranty, you might be able to send it back to us for repair or replacement.
+All of our machines are modular and designed to be repaired for as long as manufacturers are producing the parts for them.
+If at some point a part is no longer available, we shall endeavour to find suitable replacements.
+We aim to provide long term support for our products and respect customers right to repair.

 How do I renew my service contract?